Robert Clarence Nolan

 The rough lead sheet was taken back to Bob Ross Music Service and tidied up a little.

 If a print agreement had been signed, it would go to the publisher and be printed into sheet music which would be sold in book stores, music stores, etc. Bob's daughter said that he continued to have someone come in to transcribe for him until the end of his life.
 Ken Carson liked to tell of the time Bob called him over to transcribe Half Way 'Round the World for him in the middle of one night.
 Someone took the lyrics down in shorthand for him.
-Perhaps it was Ken.

 Lloyd Perryman, Tommy Doss and Dale Warren, the current trio in the 1966 Sons of the Pioneers, put together a beautiful long play album of what they considered the best of Bob's songs plus some that had seldom, if ever, been heard: A Sandman Lullaby, A Summer Night's Rain, You are My Eyes, Half Way 'Round the World and more.
-It is a real tribute to Bob, backed in stereo by the rich instrumentation of Lanham, Botkin, Jolly, Pohlman, Coleman and Frost.
+The whole album is a real tribute to Bob, backed in stereo by the rich instrumentation of Lanham, Botkin, Jolly, Pohlman, Coleman and Frost.

 This 1966 album of Bob's songs was also produced in stereo.